top of page

 • Come on campouts and other activities but remember you are there only to guide, protect, and have fun.
 Let the scouts learn new skills on their own.

 • Take online training, especially Youth Protection.
-See Resources page.
+See Resources page on this site.

 Expenses: After the initial registration fee, purchase of the uniform items and scout book as outlined below, it is intended that the ongoing expenses will be paid by the scouts through fundraisers.
-The scouts participate in the Scout Popcorn fundraising program, along with bottle drives, selling pizza kits and/or other fundraising activities that they prefer.
+The scouts participate in the Scout Popcorn fundraising program, along with bottle drives, and other fundraising activities as needed.
 As scouts work at fundraisers, the proceeds are split between the scouts who have earned their way and held in a troop account for each scout.
 Reports are provided to each scout to update them on the funds they have available for activities and awards.
 It's important for scouts to see the value of earning their way through scouting and this also helps families avoid out-of-pocket expenses.

 We may have some new or gently used uniform items that scouts no longer needed.
 They will be at discounted prices or free.
 If interested, check with the Scoutmaster/Assistant Scoutmaster.